mwadman/mwadman.github.io/_posts/2019-02-03-OpenStack-Lab-Host-Routing.markdown

 Because we've addressed our bridge interfaces in such a way that they can be summarised on each host, we can use the `area x range 10.x.0.0/16` command.
 This will tell the host to send out a summary route (/16) instead of individual routes.
-To determine how to summarise, we take the take octet of the loopback address and set this to a variable in the Jinja2 template using `{% set %}`
+To determine how to summarise, we take the take octet of the loopback address and set this to a variable using Jinja2's `set` command.

 ### BGP